A hymn for the isolated

 1. Executioner 2.
 Grave Desecrator 3.
 Leprosy 4.
 Guillotine 5.
 Death Penalty 6.
 Crucifixion 7.
 Night Stalker 8.
 Tormentor 9.
 Total Mayhem 10.
 Violence

 Under The Guillotine is an amusing album.
-Among the peculiar group of blatant "retro" thrash metal bands that surfaced in the mid-to-late nineties, Guillotine were not as cute as Cranium but not as wooden as Witchburner either.
+Among the peculiar group of blatant "retro" thrash metal bands that surfaced in the mid-to-late 1990s, Guillotine were not as cute as Cranium but not as wooden as Witchburner either.
 Every song is played at an identical tempo, and drumming is so steady that the drummer must have been a real machine - probably literally.
 You can't deny that these tracks are almost insanely catchy though also awfully similar to each other, and the neat guitar leads definitely stick out.
 In fact, all songs are practically so sleek that without the rough vocals this album could be almost considered as an option for background music in supermarkets.
 With short and uncomplicated tracks like these, Guillotine's music is like bubblegum thrash metal of a sort, suitable for a soft introduction to the topic but probably of less value to more experienced listeners.

 GUILLOTINE - Blood Money